Poochie: I have to go now. My planet needs me.

 - Played out quite literally in an episode of American Dad! which began with the promise/threat that 100 characters were going to die off for real.
 It ends up teased several times where a major character will narrowly avoid a horrific death, until a literal busload of minor side characters who had been introduced over the previous seasons all went over a cliff together, accounting for 99 of the 100 deaths.

-- Bill's entire extended family (except for one survivor) met this fate in King of the Hill.
-In one episode, we learn that Bill is of New Orleans ancestry, and his family turns out to be a colorful bunch of backstabbing rich Cajun layabouts.
+- King of the Hill: Bill's entire extended family (except for one survivor) met this fate.
+In one episode, you learn that Bill is of New Orleans ancestry, and his family turns out to be a colorful bunch of backstabbing rich Cajun layabouts.
 Bill gets caught up in their intrigues a couple of times, and then they aren't heard from again until the final season, when Bill's cousin Gilbert turns up to rather casually inform him that they all caught bad fevers and died.
 Their deaths are given little attention and essentially just serve to set up a plot where Bill worries about his own mortality.

 - More accurately the plot of said episode relates to how Bill feels utterly alone in the world and fears dying thusly.
 The unceremonious deaths of the rest of his extended family being bluntly pointed out to him serves to accent his loneliness.
 So it's not really just an "Oh, hey, by the way, they're all dead" moment that's not dealt with, the deaths play a pretty important part in Bill's overall story.